DioxusLabs/docsite/docs-src/0.4/en/contributing/index.md

 dx serve
 ```

-If this is your first time with dioxus, please read [this](https://dioxuslabs.com/learn/0.4/getting_started/wasm) to get familiar with dioxus-web.
+If this is your first time with dioxus, please read [the guide](https://dioxuslabs.com/learn/0.4/guide) to get familiar with dioxus.